MEMORIALS AND MORE - Wednesday, October 27, 2004

 After a quick tour of the Jefferson Memorial I take the subway to Arlington National Cemetery.
 With only 30 minutes to tour the hallowed grounds before it closes, I rush to and through the JFK Memorial, then to the Tomb of the Unknown Soldiers where I luck out and witness an amazing event, the Changing of the Guards.

 After getting booted out of Arlington, I head back to the van in College Park, then drive back to Laurel, MD.
 Today was a super-busy touring day, not only physically, but emotionally as well.
-Visiting so many war memorials back-to-back can only wear away at a person's psyche.
+Visiting so many war memorials back-to-back tends to wear away at a one's psyche.

 I chill out in the van for the remainder of the evening.
 After eating dinner and working on the website for a bit, I retire for the evening.
 Tomorrow will be a big day for me, I'll be touring the National Air & Space Museum.
 Wooo Hooo!!!